 The programmable infrastructure powering leading cloud providers’ IaaS/PaaS offers better visibility than enterprise data centers.
 Through the use of built-in APIs, all cloud workloads, configurations and permissions can be enumerated in real time.
 All access of any type — administrative or programmatic — should be logged.
 All network-based access of any type should be logged.
 This provides unprecedented visibility and the ability to use this to improve security.

-6 Cloud Visibility and Monitoring Best Practices
+6 Cloud Monitoring Best Practices

 1. Use the Built-in Activity Monitoring

-All leading cloud providers can be set to log every cloud activity — human, script or API-based — basically at no cost other than the storage used.
+All leading cloud providers can be set to monitor every cloud activity — human, script or API-based — basically at no cost other than the storage used.
 These cloud activity logs can be sizable and verbose, so most enterprises keep them in the cloud to reduce bandwidth costs, allowing for larger datasets and longer retention.

 2. Activate Logging on Everything You can and Retain it For at Least a Year